-Above: Sometimes saving seeds can take patience, and a sacrifice of garden space.
-The Bull's Blood Beet plant shown above is a great example of this.
-In the stage of seed production pictured, it is about 5 feet tall, and a leggy, floppy sprawl (and it's been this way for several months).
+Above: Sometimes saving seeds takes patience, and a sacrifice of garden space.
+The Bull's Blood Beet plant is a great example: In the stage of seed-production pictured here, it's about 5 feet tall, and a leggy, floppy sprawl (and it's already looked this way for several months).

-Above: But when the beet seed is ready to harvest, it won't need to be saved again for a few years.
-A few unruly months yields a few years' worth of viable seed.
+Above: But once the beet seed is ready to harvest, you won't need to save any more for a while.
+A few unruly months yields several years' worth of viable seed.

-Above: Peas and beans are simply left on the vine until their pods are fully dried.
-Says Abby Meadow: "I make a rough determination of how many plants I'd like to grow the following year, and make sure to leave enough pods on the vine to accommodate my hopes for harvest.
-Once dried, the interior peas/beans can be removed and stored."
+Above: Just leave peas and beans on the vine until the pods are fully dried.
+Says Abby Meadow: "I make a rough determination of how many plants I'd like to grow the following year, and then leave enough pods on the vine to accommodate my hopes for harvest.
+Once dried, the peas and beans inside can be removed and stored."

 Above: Coriander (cilantro) seed is a delicious culinary addition when still green.
 But for seed harvest, it's best to allow the seeds to dry on the plant.
-The seeds can be used in cooking, or for planting in a new season.
-Cilantro flowers also add a delicate beauty to the garden bed and are loved by bees and other pollinating insects.
+You can then use the seeds in cooking, or for planting in a new season.
+Cilantro flowers also add a delicate beauty to the garden and are loved by bees and other pollinating insects.

 Above: Kale is another generous seed producer.
-One plant will grow enough seed to grow countless gardens full of kale.
-Allow the pods to dry on the plant, then snip them off and extract the seed.
-Honey bees are crazy for kale flowers, making them a great attraction for beneficial pollinators.
+One plant will grow enough seed for countless gardens full of kale.
+Let the pods dry on the plant, then snip them off and extract the seed.
+Honeybees are crazy for kale flowers, making them a great attraction for beneficial pollinators.

-In addition to providing food for the future, Abby explains that "saving seeds also provides pollen for insects during periods of the year that can otherwise tend to be pretty sparse.
+In addition to providing food for the future, Abby says that "saving seeds also provides pollen for insects during periods of the year that can otherwise be sparse.
 When we save seeds, pollen-producing flowers are left on the plants for beneficial insects, extra seed can be left for the birds, and the cycle of food production can continue for us gardeners."